-Niall is a Chartered Surveyor and MBA graduate with 20 years’ industry experience.
+Niall is a Chartered Surveyor and MBA graduate with over 20 years’ industry experience.
 He joined IPUT in 2000 as Head of Investment and was appointed Chief Executive in September 2007.
 Reporting to the Board of IPUT, Niall is responsible for advising on and implementing the strategic direction for IPUT.
 Niall has managed the liquidity of the Fund by broadening the Fund’s investor base and has also overseen the expansion and modernisation of its portfolio which is now predominantly characterised by large scale modern assets.

 Prior to joining IPUT, Niall worked in the Irish commercial property market with Colliers Chartered Surveyors and Sisk Construction in various commercial property management roles.
 Niall is a member of the Society of Chartered Surveyors and the Royal Institution of Chartered Surveyors.

 Previously, Pat worked as a Financial Controller in both the property development and asset management sectors.He also spent a number of years in the Channel Islands in the Trust and Administration sector.
 Pat is a Fellow of the Institute of Chartered Accountants in Ireland and is an AITI Chartered Tax Adviser.

-Frank has over 20 years’ investment management and fund administration experience working as a Director of Kleinworth Benson Investors Ltd (formerly KBC Asset Management Ltd) until his retirement in May 2006.
-Apart from IPUT plc, he currently holds a number of directorships including KBI Institutional Fund plc which invests in global stock markets, KBI/Lothbury Qualifying Investor Fund plc which invests indirectly in European property and Lothbury Fund Managers Ltd which acts as a manager to a number of funds.
-He is also Chairman of the Investment Committee of Lothbury Property Trust which invests in UK property.
-He is a past Chairman of the Irish Association of Pension Funds.
+Frank has over 20 years’ investment management and fund administration experience working as a Director of Kleinwort Benson Investors Ltd (formerly KBC Asset Management Ltd) until his retirement in May 2006.
+Apart from IPUT plc, he currently holds a number of directorships including KBI Institutional Fund plc, which invests in global stock markets, Lothbury Fund Managers Ltd, which acts as a manager to a number of funds, and several special purpose companies in Jersey.

 Paul is Vice President Customer Supply Chain,Carlsberg UK and a member of the Carlsberg UK board,having previously been European Beer Supply Director for Diageo in Ireland, with over 37 years’ experience in business activities in Ireland and the UK, encompassing a wide variety of management roles which include engineering, project management, operations management, quality control, brewing and supply chain.
 Paul led the project to redevelop the Saint James’s Gate Brewery in Dublin.

 Simon is the principal founder of Lothbury Investment Management Limited in the UK.
-He has 32 years’ experience in managing property investments on behalf of institutional clients and pension funds.
-Simon was previously a Director at NatWest Investment Management and Gartmore Investment Management.
-He is currently Chief Executive of Lothbury Investment Management which has assets under management of over €2bn.
-Simon is a Director of The Association of Real Estate Funds and The RICS Planning & Development Faculty Board.
-He is also a member of The Royal Institution of Chartered Surveyors, The British Council of Shopping Centres and The Investment Property Forum.
+He has 34 years’ experience in managing property investments on behalf of institutional clients and pension funds.
+Simon was previously a Director with NatWest Investment Management and Gartmore Investment Management.
+He is currently Chief Executive of Lothbury Investment Management Limited which has assets under management of over £1.8bn.
+Simon is a Director of The Association of Real Estate Funds and a member of the RICS Planning & Development Professional Group Board.

 IPUT is an IPD Measured Fund and was a cornerstone client of the survey when established in Ireland in the 1990’s. www.ipd.com